 By Harvey Sanders

-Harvey Sanders is a partner at Sanders & Sanders, a law firm specializing in employment law.
+Harvey Sanders is a partner at Sanders & Sanders, a law firm specializing in labor and employment law.
 He is a Past President of Temple Beth Tzedek and currently serves on the Federation’s Board of Governors.
+Beginning in January, he will co-Chair the Buffalo Jewish Community Relations Council.